 This feature that made my other half a big fan of the Garmin DriveSmart 65.
 You can use the GPS to navigate to a particular store in a shopping mall, and it will direct you to the closest parking area and entrance to your destination.
 This feature made getting around shopping centers and particularly airports with all of their different terminals and entries easier to navigate.

 In my view, this is the area that sets Garmin apart from its competitors.
-The ability to plan road trips is an excellent feature if you like to pack up the car and go exploring.
+The ability to plan an excursion is an excellent feature if you like to pack up the car and go exploring.
 Garmin uses the TripAdvisor platform to provide you with ratings of hotels, restaurants and places of interest.

 Planning a day trip or even a multi-day trip becomes very straightforward.
 If however, you’re not planning a trip, it can be handy to see places of interest along your route.
 Great for a stop off with kids.
 You may get to explore a park or a castle, that you would not ordinarily come across.